Tayer007/Foreground-Flare/README.md

 ## Installation

 1. Ensure you have Python 3 installed on your system.
-2. Download the `install_dependencies.bat` and `FFInstaller.exe` files.
+2. Download *all* the following files from the [latest release on GitHub](https://github.com/Tayer007/Foreground-Flare/releases/tag/foregroundflare):

+    *   `FFInstaller.exe` (The main application installer)
+    *   `install_dependencies.bat` (Installs required Python dependencies)
+    *   `FF_encrypted.exe` (Encrypted main program)
+    *   `loader.exe` (Loads the encrypted program)
+    *   `installer.nsi` (NSIS script to build the installer)

+    *All these files are required for the installation process.
+They must all be downloaded.*

 3. Run `install_dependencies.bat` as administrator to install the required Python packages.
 4. After the dependencies are installed, run `FFInstaller.exe` to install the application.

 ## Usage